pawel-czyz/channel-capacity-estimator/Readme.rst

 Grabowski *et al.*, submitted to *PLOS Computational Biology* in 2018.
 Version 1.0 of the code has been included as supplementary data of the article.
-For any updates and fixes, visit project homepage: http://pmbm.ippt.pan.pl/software/cce (which currently directs to a GitHub repository https://github.com/pawel-czyz/channel-capacity-estimator).
+For any updates and fixes, visit project homepage: http://pmbm.ippt.pan.pl/software/cce (which currently directs to a GitHub repository: https://github.com/pawel-czyz/channel-capacity-estimator).

 Usage